600 1st Ave Ste 330 PMB 40683, Seattle, WA, 98104-2246, US

 Regee Costanza

-Regee Costanzo
+Regee Costanzo-Education

 Regee Costanzo is the Resource Manager and Education Specialist at Brain Northwest.
 Her role focuses on fostering community connections by enhancing educational offerings, providing guidance on resources, and providing space for our community.
 She is certified as an occupational therapy assistant and a health and wellness coach.
 Currently, she is pursuing a master’s degree in social work at the University of Washington.
 Regee employs a collaborative, strengths-based approach to meet clients and community members where they are, helping to co-create a path toward healing and empowerment.